logo

 1. Pick mine count (1–24).

-2. Click a starting tile—corners give the best (~6 % mine chance with three mines).
+2. Click a starting tile—corners offer the best odds (~6% mine chance with three mines).

-3. After each gem, the cash-out multiplier rises; the odds of a bomb also rise.
+3. After each gem, the cash-out multiplier rises; the odds of hitting a bomb also increase.

-4. Decide: cash now or risk another tile.
+4. Decide: cash out now or risk another tile.

 CoinFlip